phaux/cdnup/README.md

 - `-i`, `--interactive`: Run in interactive mode.
 Ask for confirmation before writing each change.
 - `-e EXT`, `--ext EXT`: File extensions to check when recursively walking directories.
 - `-s PATH`, `--skip PATH`: Paths to skip when recursively walking directories.
-- `-b DOMAIN`, `--block DOMAIN`: Domains to never check for updates.
+- `-b URL`, `--block URL`: URL prefixes to never check for updates.
 - `--max-update RELEASE`: Try to find updates up to the specified release type.

 ## Example